-A. No-Build

-This alternative would not directly change farm access.
+The No-Build Alternative would not directly change farm access.

-As a result of the Passing Lane Alternative, some relocation of driveways and field entrances could occur and some farm operations would have field access points and driveways modified to RI/RO only.
+As a result of the Passing Lane Alternative, some relocation of driveways and field entrances could occur and some farm operations would have field access points and driveways modified to right-in/right-out (RI/RO) movements only.
+The intersection access listing is contained in Table 2.6-1.